mypreview/woo-additional-terms/readme.txt

 3. Validation error notice appears if the checkbox is not checked.

 == Changelog ==
+= 1.2.2 =
+* Updated language configuration file to support Polylang.
+* Compatibility with WordPress 5.4.1
+* Compatibility with WooCommerce 4.1.1

 = 1.2.1 =
 * Multiple code standards improvements.
 * Compatibility with WordPress 5.4.0